Mapping Out the Wonderful World of Homeschool Preschool!

 The next question most folks ask about preschool at home is about the curriculum.
 What learning goals should be achieved?
 Is there a specific type of curriculum I should be following?
 Where do I find materials?
 Should my little one be completing worksheets as part of their homeschool pre-k?
 The best advice we can give you is to remember that preschool and play are two peas in a pod!
 So much of your little one’s learning is going to occur through their play, so the formal worksheets are not always necessary.
 It’s a good idea to develop goals, but focus on teaching through play rather than bookwork or other staples of higher education.
 A great way to create a little bit more organization for your little one’s learning, though, is to create themed weeks as part of your homeschool preschool!
 It’s a super smart way to make learning fun and keep it relatively organized, while not being so strict about curriculum.
 Some of our favorite themes are Kindness Week, Weather and Seasons Week, Ocean and Sea Creatures Week, Farm and Farm Animals Week, and Feelings Week!
 Some parents like to do weeks by letters of the alphabet.
 As your little one gets older, you can make the themes more advanced, such as Numbers 1-20, Handwriting and ABCS, or STEM Experiments!
 The preschool at home curriculum will grow with your little one.

 You might also be wondering where you can find activities for your little one’s preschool at home experience.
 Fortunately, you have many resources that are easily accessible!
 To begin with, the internet can be your best friend when you’re first looking into finding activities and ideas to work on with your little one.
 Websites like PBS Kids or Pinterest are chock full of fun and educational activities, crafts, and more that your little one can complete at homeschool preschool.
 By searching for exactly what you need, you can find a great number of things.
-It’s also really important to look into your local homeschool community!
+It’s also really important to look into your local homeschool community (or even start your own learning pod)!
 Many other parents may have tips, tricks, or other ideas and resources that you may not have heard of, so check in with those around you for inspiration for your little one’s homeschool pre-k.

 So what does a loosely structured preschool at home schedule actually look like?
 Well, here’s a look into one possible version of a day at homeschool preschool: